musana-engineering/musana.engineering.github.io/_posts/2024-06-14-platform-engineering-on-k8s-part2.markdown

 Argo Workflows provides different types of templates to define the steps within a workflow.
 Two commonly used templates are the **script** template and the **container** template.
 Both execute containers based on specified Docker images.

-To create all the sensors described above, run:
 {% highlight javascript %}
 // Script template
 name: example1